- Road trip through the historic and scenic region of Andalusia

-Day 6: Day trip to the UNESCO city of Toledo
+Day 6: Day Trip to the UNESCO-Listed City of Toledo

 If you'd like to enjoy more sightseeing, consider visiting the Santiago Bernabéu Stadium, which hosts the home games for the Real Madrid football team.
 There are also plenty of museums to discover, including the popular Museo Nacional Centro de Arte Reina Sofía, where you can see works from Dalí, Miró, and Picasso.